Enabling Unmanned Aerial Vehicles (Drones) to use Tools in Complex Dynamic Environments

 Towards Transient Wind Measurements from Fixed Wing Drones

-This project is funded by the Warwick and Judy Smith Engineering Endowment Fund
+This project was funded in 2025 by the Warwick and Judy Smith Engineering Endowment Fund

 Nicholas Kay, Peter Richards (Hon.
 Associate Professor, University of Auckland), Amir Pirooz (National Institute of Water and Atmospheric Research), Dr Cesar Azorin-Molina (Spanish National Research Council)